-7. Discussion and future works
+7. Discussion and Future Works

 In this paper, we presented a generic framework for both color transfer and colorization.
 Our edge-aware descriptor accurately captures similar textural content in images while being robust to texture transitions.
 It allows local color transfer and colorization between similar regions of an input and reference images.
-Furthermore, the user can select, with strokes, regions to match between the input and the reference images.
-This allows to finetune parts of the automatic approach results and to locally edit an image colors.
 Our method suffers from two main limitations, as described below.